Alex23Life/Python-project./README.md

 Vizualization part:
 -Create window( use Tk()) and customize it with pady, padx attributes ( use config() give space bettween frameworks and canvas).
 Use window.mainloop() to prevent disappearance of window as we run the program.
--Extract images from folder "images"(obviously😅) using PhotoImage() function.
+-Extract images from folder using PhotoImage() function.
 -Create canvas( use Canvas() ) and customize it with width, height, highlightthickness, bg attributes.
 Make background image ( create_image() ), create text on it( create_text() ), place it ( grid() ).
 -Create buttons ( Button() ) using images that we extracted ( wrong.png, right.png and so on).